privacyguides/privacyguides.org/docs/media-streaming.en.md

 ---
-title: "Video Streaming"
+title: "Media Streaming"
-icon: material/video-wireless
+icon: material/multimedia
 ---
-The primary threat when using a video streaming platform is that your streaming habits and subscription lists could be used to profile you.
-You should combine these tools with a [VPN](vpn.md) or [Tor](https://www.torproject.org/) to make it harder to profile your usage.
+The primary threat when using streaming platforms is that your streaming habits and subscription lists could be used to profile you.
+You should combine these tools with a [VPN](vpn.md) or [Tor](tor.md) to make it harder to profile your usage.

 ## Clients